 Successful people who’ve made good money and achieved what they want in life don’t have to impress you with numbers.
 They impress you with vision, process and a dream.
 Only poor minded people try to impress success with numbers.

-Numbers will happen when you involve successful people, so successful people aren’t always drawn to numbers.
+when you involve successful people, so successful people aren’t always drawn to numbers.
 The problem is, poor people don’t know this.
 They don’t know because they haven’t done it, lived it or made it.
 Once you’ve made it, it’s pretty easy to spot those who haven’t.

 So how can YOU spot a BS pitch and shut it down?